armandofox/armandofox.github.io/_pages/music-theater.md

 **March-April 2025:** Grease at [Altarena Playhouse](altarena.org),
 directed by Jacquie Duckworth, choreography by Shelly McDowell.

+**June 2025:** Fiddler On the Roof at [Contra Costa Civic Theatre](ccct.org), directed by Joel Roster, choreography by Sharon Sobel Idul.

 See below for shows I've worked on recently.

 # Ways I support local theater